-Deadline for applications is May 31st 2018 at midnight BST
+EXTENDED DEADLINE for applications is Sunday 10th June 2018 at midnight BST

 The UCL Marmot Prince Mahidol Fellowships are available to researchers who are committed to reducing inequalities in health within their countries.